FlorianHeigl/polscan/README.md

 # polscan

+<Trying to make this portable
+Not sure if I'll succeed.
+Use upstream version if you run debian or get ready for a lot of pain>

 *polscan* (short for "Policy Scanner")
 * Makes your DevOps server configuration/security/automation policies explicit
 * Easily detects configuration drift (Puppet)